Food Waste Recycling Strategy: How To Make Food Waste Recycling Part Of Your Marketing Strategy

 Consumers are not blind to the fact that food waste is an epidemic in the US.
 Roughly 40 percent of the food grown for consumption is thrown away every year.
-As a restaurant, food waste should be at the top of your priority list because the food you are throwing away is likely costing you money.
-Pre-consumer food waste, trimming, over-production and spoilage cost you money for obvious reasons, but what about that post-consumer waste?
+As a restaurant, food waste should be at the top of your priority list because the food you are throwing away is likely costing you money in waste disposal costs, transportation costs and procurement costs.
+Pre-consumer food waste, trimming, over-production, and spoilage cost you money for obvious reasons, but what about that post-consumer waste?
 Any leftovers that your customers don’t take with them costs you money in what you eventually have to throw away.
 What a lot of restaurants don’t consider is that with all the food waste you produce, there is a potential goldmine for your restaurants that the pickiest consumers will love: food waste recycling.

 Food waste reduction should be a priority in your restaurant for the simple fact it costs you money to throw food away.
 Food waste reduction begins in the kitchen with training.
 Simply reducing food waste is an amazing start, but you’re not going to be able to completely eliminate it.
 That being said, you should always try to get the most out of the food you produce.

 The most obvious way to recycle food waste is by donating it when you can.
 Being involved with the community shows consumers you care, and those same consumers will funnel money back into your restaurants.
 Social responsibility is extremely important to consumers these days.
 Food donation programs limit you to “pre-consumer” food waste but can still have an important impact on consumers.

 Food Waste Marketing Strategy: Get Creative, Gain Customers

 We’ve established that consumers like fresh, locally sourced, organic ingredients and are also conscious about sustainability.
 So, why not design a food waste program that supports both of those ideals?